 In the instance your vehicle poses a serious safety hazard, you need only have made two attempts to contact the dealer about it.
 Any defect that could potentially cause a fire or explosion, or severely impede your ability to control the car is subject to one attempt within the first 12 months or 12,000 miles, and a second attempt within the next 12 months or 12,000 miles.
 If the defect continues to exist after those attempts, your claim under Texas Lemon Law should be valid.

 There is also a third scenario that could make you eligible for a Lemon Law claim.
 If the vehicle has been out of repair due to a defect that substantially impairs the market value of the vehicle, and that defect is covered by the vehicles warranty for at least 30 days within the first 24 months or 24,000 miles of ownership and you made at least two repair attempts during the first 12 months or 12,000 miles, you can file a Lemon Law claim if the problem persists.

 New and Used Lemons

 Texas laws dictate that not only are used cars eligible for Lemon Law claims, but used cars are as well.
 These laws relate to the performance of a vehicle, regardless of its age.
 If the manufacturers warranty is still in place, the issues you’re experiencing may be covered without additional steps.
 However, if you need help, a personal injury lawyer in Fort Worth, TX at Anderson Cummings can assist you in recovering the compensation you need to get your vehicle in good working order.

 Our law firm is prepared to fight for the maximum amount you may be eligible for.
-To begin your FREE evaluation today, simply fill out our online form or call Anderson Cummings at (877) 920-9009 and lets win this!
+To begin your FREE evaluation today, call Anderson & Cummings at (817) 920-9000 and lets win this!